New Michelin starred entry for 2021 Guide in London serving high grade dishes

 The first official course was three, larger bites called Scombridae (done three ways).
 Scombridae is the tuna, bonito and mackerel family name and variants were offered in cured, raw and smoked formats.
 Cured king fish, (a giant mackerel), served with pistachio salsa verde and Oscietra caviar (looking like a Californian roll piece of sushi) had a soft, luxurious feel to the fish and the Oscietra was a welcome break from the lower grade Exmoor caviar used in too many other restaurants who seemingly charge the same amount for a cheaper kind.
 A smoked mackerel tartare with anchovy butter and a Roscoff onion parsley salad that was slightly fermented and was a refreshing bite in a delightfully thin pastry tartlet.
 Finally, preserved Spanish Bluefin tuna was served with foie gras and Australian truffle.
 This was absolutely knock out, and with a beautiful harmony together, all held between two wafer-thin and light pastry sides.
 All lovely and the fish being sourced from the Notting Hill Fish Company.

 The second course was a tomato dish, but frankly, this was more a celebration of tomato.
 A sorbet of tomatoes, made from Provence tomatoes was utterly sensational and the most powerful hit of tomato essence I think I have ever had.
-This was complimented by homemade burrata which held a consistency like egg yolk and burst to mix with the other parts when pressed.
-These other parts were three types of melon (watermelon, cantaloupe and honeydew melons) and a consommé made from tomatoes and cilantro (a form of parsley).
+This was complemented by homemade burrata which held a consistency like egg yolk and burst to mix with the other parts when pressed.
+These other parts were three types of melon (watermelon, cantaloupe and honeydew melons) and a consommé made from tomatoes and cilantro (a form of coriander).
 There was a purity to this dish with all ingredients being at the top of the tree, working in absolute harmony together and was essentially a showcase of a humble fruit.
 I haven’t had reverence like this since having a pear in 2 Michelin starred Ryu Gin in Hong Kong.
 There was also a perfect salt content to the fluffy and oily focaccia tomato bread which was used to soak every last part of the dish.
 I loved the play of fat content of the cheese and bread with refreshing consommé and the warmth of the latter to the cold melon and tomato sorbet – this was a fabulous dish in every way.

 Crab from a Devon Brown crab, fermented in its own juices and vinegar, was served with a delightful pea mouse, miso and jalapeño foam, shiso leaf and citrus (ponzu jelly).
 This was a lovely dish, with a subtle and well-judged, light kick of heat from the foam and with good, fresh crab underneath.
 On the side was a soft-shell crab from Dartmouth, treated using brown and white crab meat, served with seaweed tempura and a ponzu jelly and was a pleasant crispy snack to the delectable foam.